raaz4n/portfolio/README.md

-My own personal website which will include ways to contact me, blogs about my projects, and more.
+My own personal website which will include ways to contact me, blogs about my projects, links to my socials, and more.
 Still a work in progress.